Advice To New PHP Developers From a Slowly Recovering Horrible Programmer

 To give another example: the standard library is alleged to be worthless.
 Most functions have snake-cased names (array_key_exists) and are easy enough to read.
 Others, especially the string functions copied from C's standard library, are abominations: strncasecmp gives you "binary-safe case insensitive string comparisons up to N digits."
 Function signature consistency is another issue; the most commonly cited example is a side-by-side comparison of strpos($haystack, $needle) and array_search($needle, $haystack).
 (As an aside: the reason for some of this weirdness is technical and historical).
 Even worse from a purity standpoint is that (unlike in Python) all functions and SPL classes/interfaces are in the global namespace and implicitly available in every script.

 At the same time, get a sense of where critics of PHP are coming from so that you can get an idea of what PHP's ideal use cases are and are not, and also gain perspectives that will help you develop in any language.
-Where I find PHP to be lacking is that is lacks certain object-oriented bells and whistles found in other languages (enums are one, which makes data validation a pain sometimes; generics are another, as you'll find youself constantly polluting your code with /** @var SomeObject $arrayOfSomeObjects **/ docblock tags to stave off IDE warnings).
+Where I find PHP to be lacking is that is lacks certain object-oriented bells and whistles found in other languages (enums ["factors" in R] are one, the absence of which makes data validation a pain sometimes; generics are another, as without them you'll find youself constantly polluting your code with /** @var SomeObject $arrayOfSomeObjects **/ docblock tags to stave off IDE warnings).
 Another weakness of PHP is one of its strengths: the one-process-per-request model, which means that A) PHP does a cold start every time someone hits your website, B) doesn't share any memory with other PHP processes, so you have to persist data in files and databases before the end of the request; and C) shuts down when the request lifecycle ends, so that all the variables you declared and objects you spun up go right into the trash.
 On the one hand, this model is time-tested, makes it easy for developers to reason about the state of their code, and prevents applications from grinding to a halt if a single process (say) throws an unhandled exception.
 PHP 7.x running on a warm cache is also super-optimized at very low level, such that most applications perform just fine, with bottlenecks occurring in the data access layer.
 It does become a problem for heavily trafficked, file I/O intensive, web-servicey endpoints with high concurrency requirements.
 PHP would thus be a terrible tool with which to build (say) a stateless microservice in Netflix's stack.
 Async implementations of PHP are emerging to fulfill this need, but it's too early to say whether they'll catch on, or overcome the fact that user libraries usually don't take memory management into account.

 Have fun, and don't compare youself as a developer to others.
 Instead, compare your skills to where they were six months ago.
 If you're willing to learn a little at a time, you'll find that comparison extremely heartening.
 When you stretch the comparison to six years, though, don't be surprised to find that your vintage code smells like Hawkeye Pierce's bathtub gin.